Rose Arnhold, M.S.

-Associate Professor and Coordinator of the Interpersonal Relations Certificate Program
+Associate Professor and Coordinator of the Life Stages and Transitions Certificate Program

 Upon graduating from Fort Hays

 State University with degrees in Sociology and History, Rose Arnhold

 taught in the public school system for five years.
 She returned

 to Fort Hays to finish her Master's Degree, accepted a temporary

 appointment with the Department of Sociology and remained at the

 University.
 Her interests are in gender, family and majority/minorities

 studies.
 She served as Chair of the Department of Sociology and